shilohc/rss2018-team4/assets/posts/lab8.md

 #### Image Labeling - Shannon Hwang

-Images were transformed to be 45x80 grayscale images.
-This was verified by subscribing to the publisher feeding grayscale, resized images to the neural network and visualizing said images.
+Images were transformed to be 45x80 grayscale images; this was verified by subscribing to the publisher feeding grayscale, resized images to the neural network and visualizing said images.

 #### Neural Network Verification - Akhilan Boopathy
 The neural network was verified using a validation set before evaluating the neural network's performance on the robot.
 The neural network's performance was evaluated by computing the accuracy and loss values on a validation set.
 Accuracy is the fraction of the time that the action with the lowest probability of collision corresponds to a label without a collision.
 Loss is an L2 loss computed by summing the squared differences between labels and probabilities of collision for each action.
 As seen in figure 1, the training accuracy roughly always increased with the number of iterations.
 The validation accuracy initially increased until about 1000 epochs.
 After about 1000 epochs, the validation accuracy decreased.